aka512/bq-monitor/README.md

 # BQ-Monitor

-Real-time Query Monitoring for Google BigQuery and Tableau.
+If you connect Tableau to a large data set in Google Bigquery, this tool will help you get more insights.
+Notice: The tool is in beta stage currently.

+Features
-- Get an real-time overview of current query costs
+- Get a real-time overview of the current query costs
-- Investigate all SQL queries to BigQuery, that are generated in background
+- Examine all SQL queries to BigQuery that are generated in the background
-- Export the List as JSON and load it to Tableau
+- Real-time update as JSON list to load back into the tableau

 ![alt text](img/app.png)

+# Starting the app (v.1 beta)
+To start the App load the jarfile into a folder, open a terminalsession and type "java -jar bq-monitor-v1.jar".
+In current version DEBUG Logs are printed to the terminal.
+See requirments below.

 # Requirements
 In short you need: Java 1.8, Tableau and a Google Cloud BigQuery Service account.
 Details see below: